 - More temperature resistant than belt drive

-- Can be used for reversing drive with external force
+- It can be used for reversing drive with external force

 - No fire hazard issue